OliverLetterer/SPLManagedObjectContextSnapshot/README.md

 ## Usage

-1. Allocate a new instance of `SPLManagedObjectContextSnapshot`:
+* Allocate a new instance of `SPLManagedObjectContextSnapshot`

 ```objc
 SPLManagedObjectContextSnapshot *snapshot = [[SPLManagedObjectContextSnapshot alloc] initWithManagedObjectContext:context];
 ```

-2. When You are done tracking, process changes through
+* When You are done tracking, process changes through

 ```objc
 @interface SPLManagedObjectContextSnapshot : NSObject